 Are all students screened to identify who needs additional support?
 Is there Kindergarten screening?
 How often are students screened and when?
 What universal, evidence-based, reliable and valid screening tools are used to identify students at risk?
 (In ELA?
 In Math?)
 Do the tools have defined cut scores for determining who is at risk?
 Are different/additional measures used to identify students who are English Learners and not achieving academically?
 Students who are socially at risk and not achieving?
 Are there clear decision rules for determining accuracy of decisions?
 How are screening decisions reviewed to determine accuracy and adjust decision rules or follow-up procedures accordingly?
 How is the information documented?
-How is the shared with teachers, families, school Leadership Team?
+How is it shared with teachers, families, school Leadership Team?
 What are the follow-up procedures?

-All high school students are assessed three times per year utilizing interim assessments and ISAT 2.0.
+All junior high students are screened three times per year (fall, winter, and spring) utilizing interim assessments and ISAT 2.0.
 The interim assessments address Informational Text and Number Sense.
-Ninth graders may also be screened utilizing AIMSweb in reading and mathematics.
-Reading assessments through AIMSweb include oral reading fluency and comprehension.
-Math assessments through AIMSweb include both computation and concepts/applications.
-Performance levels are calculated utilizing the criterion referenced scores within AIMSweb.
+Seventh and eighth grade students are also screened using Istation assessments in reading.
+Students may be assessed through AIMSweb in math computation and concepts/applications.
+Performance levels are calculated utilizing the criterion referenced scores within Istation and AIMSweb.